After 7 “No’s,” Mortgage Broker Gets A “Yes” For Assisted Living Project

 Kennedy Funding Financial closes the deal when traditional lenders close the door

-ENGLEWOOD CLIFFS, NJ, January 12, 2017 – After 30 years in the mortgage business, not much can surprise Larry Michaelessi.
+ENGLEWOOD CLIFFS, NJ – After 30 years in the mortgage business, not much can surprise Larry Michaelessi.

 But when he shopped a land loan for an assisted living facility in East Windsor, New Jersey, he kept getting turned down.